Reducing your email bounce rate

 If you invited all participants or closed registrations for this particular event, you should disable any e-mail classified as unknown or invalid on the Email health page.

-To do this, go to Marketing > Communication > Email health > press Edit and uncheck the box under the e-mail health column.
+To do so, navigate to Marketing > Communication > Email health.
+Press Edit and uncheck the box near under e-mail health column.
+Then, press End.

 This will prevent the platform to send future communication to emails that have already been classified as spam.